VNG-Realisatie/authorization-decision-log/specifications.md

 In this example the entire response is stored in the log record as it is a small response without sensitive data.
 In most cases it is recommended to use a reference to the data instead.
 See [[[#source-references]]] for more information.
 </p>

-### Engine {#spec-engine}
+### Configuration Sources {#spec-configuration}

-The `engine` field is an object containing the relevant configuration parameters required to recreate the state of the engine that evaluates decisions.

-In a PxP architecture this primarily represents the configuration of the Policy Decision Point (PDP), but MAY also include configuration of Policy Information Points (PIPs) and Policy Administration Points (PAPs).
+The `configuration` field represents the information required to recreate the software configuration that evaluated the original decision.
+In a PxP architecture this primarily represents the configuration of the Policy Decision Point (PDP), but **MAY** also include configuration of Policy Information Points (PIPs) and Policy Administration Points (PAPs).

-This allows for replaying historical decisions using the exact software configuration used in the original decision.
+It is an object in which each key identifies a configuration source.
+All configuration sources that have affected the decision **SHOULD** be included.
+The value of this field **SHOULD** either contain the configuration that was used in the access decision or be sufficient to retrieve the configuration.

 Non-normative examples include:
-- Type of policy engine
+- Configuration of the policy engine (PDP)
-- Version of the policy engine
+- Version of the policy language
-- Identifier or hostname of the engine in case multiple engines are used
+- Identifier or hostname of the PDP in case multiple PDPs are used
-- Configuration of the policy engine
+- Configuration of Policy Information Points, such as API endpoints.
 - Git hash of an IaaS definition, such as a Terraform repository.

 #### Examples (non-normative)